FEAR (militia group): Verdicts and sentences

 In July 2013, ringleader Aguigui pleaded guilty to malice murder, felony murder, criminal gang activity, aggravated assault, and using a firearm while committing a felony.
 He was sentenced to life in prison without the possibility of parole.
 Salmon pleaded guilty to malice murder in April 2014 and accepted a sentence of life in prison with no chance of parole.
 Salmon's wife, Heather Salmon, was sentenced to 20 years in prison after pleading guilty to voluntary manslaughter.
 Heather was in the National Guard for two years and was in the army from 2006 to 2010.
 Prosecutors said she wanted her children to grow up to kill on the militia's behalf.

 In March 2014, Aguigui was convicted by a military court of murdering his pregnant wife, Deirdre Aguigui, and their unborn child in July 2011.
 He was sentenced to a second life term with no possibility of parole, and is currently serving his sentence at the United States Penitentiary in Terre Haute, Indiana.

 In May 2014, Peden pleaded guilty to malice murder and received a life sentence with the possibility of parole after 30 years.
-Leniency was granted on the grounds that he'd served in combat Iraq and Afghanistan, resulting in post-traumatic stress disorder.
+Leniency was granted on the grounds that he'd served in combat in both Iraq and Afghanistan, resulting in post-traumatic stress disorder.
 Peden was deployed twice to Afghanistan and once to Iraq between 2006 and 2011.
 His attorney, Burt Baker, said Peden suffered from multiple brain injuries and PTSD.

 In February 2016, Burnett was sentenced to 8 years in prison and 40 years of court supervision.
 He was released on December 9, 2019.
 Additional defendants pled to lesser charges of illegally purchasing guns, theft, and selling drugs in order to purchase guns and land to set up a compound in Washington state.